Kansas vs. Arkansas: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +1400

-- Kansas is sixth-best in college basketball in terms of its odds to win the national championship (+1400), and resides in the same spot, according to the computer rankings.
+- In terms of its odds to win the national championship (+1400), Kansas is sixth-best in the country.
+It is the same according to the computer rankings.

-- Oddsmakers have made the Jayhawks' national championship odds slightly worse now (+1400) compared to the beginning of the season (+1300).
+- In terms of winning the national championship, the Jayhawks currently have slightly worse odds, going from +1300 at the start of the season to +1400.

 - Kansas' chances of winning the national championship, based on its odds, are 6.7%.